 We used plain white Cosmos quartz on the perimeter, and the island is Cambria Brittanica.
 I love, love, love the movement in the Brittanica!
 I was giddy when they put that in!
 To make the island stand out, we put a 3” mitered edge on the island.
 It’s not 3” all the way through- it just fits all the way around.
 If you image the way a shoebox lid fits, that is how this is done too.
 I love this detail that makes a big difference!
 I am also very happy with that upgrade!
 It’s all in the details, after all.

 The tile is beveled 3×6 subway tile.
-You can find our same beveled tile here for $2.79/sq ft!
+You can find our same beveled tile here for $2.40/sq ft!
 Bringing the tile up to the ceiling was another thing we did later and I LOVE it.
-Especially how it looks around all the smaller areas – it is just a nice touch without adding on a lot of money.
-It wasn’t TOO much of a stretch once all said and done, and the impact is big.
+Especially how it looks around all the smaller areas – it is just a nice touch without adding on a lot of money since the tile was affordable.
+The impact is big.

-Size: Our kitchen is open concept, so it looks out into our living room.
+Our kitchen is open concept, so it looks out into our living room.
 From the back wall of the kitchen (by the range hood) to the front of the kitchen (where the sofa in the living room backs up to) is 22′.
-Side to side – from the back wall of the refrigerator to the back wall where the sink measures 22′.We never feel claustrophobic in our kitchen.
+Side to side – from the back wall of the refrigerator to the back wall where the sink measures 22′.We never feel claustrophobic in our kitchen!
+This is important with 4 kids.

 The faucet is the Moen StO Motion sense touchless faucet.
 I love the clean look.

 Another tip you might not think about is the placement of your electrical outlets.
 After paying all that money for gorgeous tile – why stick electrical outlets into your tile?
 Even worse if the colors and shapes don’t mix- you will not love that look.
-Put them in inconspicuous places, like moving them up directly under the cabinets.
-This is an additional cost, of course.
+Put them in inconspicuous places, like moving them up directly under the cabinets or find ways to blend them in.

-We didn’t “hide” ours, but we put them sideways to blend in with the horizontal tiles.
+We didn’t “hide” ours completely, but we put them sideways to blend in with the horizontal tiles.
 I am happy with that decision.

 The privilege of getting to design my kitchen to my liking is not lost on me.
 But this is always helpful to hear!